Variational Inference for Deblending Crowded Starfields: The Variational Distribution

+We describe the construction of the family $\mathcal{Q}$.
 Traditionally in variational inference, the posterior approximation $q_\eta$ depends on the data $x$ only implicitly, in that $\eta^*$ is chosen according to~\eqref{eq:kl_objective}.
-In this case, $q_\eta(z | x)$ is usually written $q_\eta(z)$, suppressing the dependence on $x$.
+In this case, $q_\eta(z \mid x)$ is usually written $q_\eta(z)$, suppressing the dependence on $x$.
+When a new data point $x^{new}$ arrives, finding a variational approximation to the posterior $p(z^{new} \mid x^{new})$ requires solving~\eqref{eq:kl_objective} with $x = x^{new}$ through an iterative optimization procedure, which may be computationally expensive.

-The generative model in Section~\ref{sec:gen_model} does not assume any hierarchical structure over replicated images.
-Therefore, given a new image $x^{new}$, the posterior factorizes; in other words, $p(z^{new}, z | x^{new}, x) = p(z^{new} | x^{new}) p(z | x)$.
-To find a variational approximation to the posterior $p(z^{new} | x^{new})$, the optimization problem~\eqref{eq:kl_objective} must be solved again with $x = x^{new}$.
-Even in models with hierarchical structure, the variational distribution will generally need to be updated via optimization for every newly observed data point.

-On the other hand, in {\itshape amortized} variational inference~\citep{kingma2013autoencoding, rezende2014stochastic}, $q_\eta$ explicitly depends on the data.
-A flexible, parameterized function maps input $x$, in this case an observed image, to the parameters of a variational distribution on the latent space $\mathcal{Z}$.
+On the other hand, in {\itshape amortized} variational inference~\citep{kingma2013autoencoding, rezende2014stochastic}, $q_\eta$ is an explicit function of the data.
+In our case, this means a flexible, parameterized function maps input $x$, an observed image, to a real-valued vector characterizing a distribution on the latent space $\mathcal{Z}$.
 Typically, the function is a neural network, in which case the variational parameters $\eta$ are the neural network weights.
-After the neural network is fitted with~\eqref{eq:kl_objective} using a collection of observed $x$'s, the approximate posterior $q_\eta(z^{new} | x^{new})$ for a new data point $x^{new}$ can be evaluated with a single forward pass through the neural network.
-No additional run of an iterative optimization routine is needed for a new data point $x^{new}$.
+After the neural network is fitted using a collection of observed $x$'s, the approximate posterior $q_\eta(z^{new} \mid x^{new})$ for a new data point $x^{new}$ can be evaluated with a single forward pass through the neural network.
+No additional run of an optimization routine is needed for a new data point $x^{new}$.

-The following subsections detail the construction of our variational distribution.
+The following subsections detail the construction of our variational distribution, which will be fitted in an amortized fashion.

-\subsubsection{The factorization}
+\subsection{The Factorization}

-To make the objective in \eqref{eq:kl_objective} tractable, the family $\mathcal{Q}$ is normally restricted to probability distributions without conditional dependencies between some latent variables.
+To make optimization tractable, the family $\mathcal{Q}$ is normally restricted to probability distributions without conditional dependencies between some latent variables.
 In the most extreme case, known as mean-field variational inference, the variational distribution completely factorizes across all latent variables.